ogbabydiesal/frequency-links/README.md

 a multi-user audio work

-uses socket.io to allow multiple participants to trigger video. video is processed via Cycling74's RNBO in a web audio graph.
+uses socket.io to allow multiple participants to control the parameters of the same oscillator in p5.js and p5.sound.js.